Shtokarev/proto-ts-builder/README.md

 - Generates types
 - Generates services to use for gRPC @grpc/grpc-js servers
 - Сreates index files for exporting types and services from subdirectories and the entire package
+- Index files are generated for modules with type ESM or CJS

 ## Tech